bortok/ixia-c-one/readme.md

 # ixia-c-one

-`ixia-c-one` is a re-packaged (as single-container app) flavor of [ixia-c](https://github.com/open-traffic-generator/ixia-c).
+`ixia-c-one` is a re-packaged (as a single-container) flavor of multi-container application [ixia-c](https://github.com/open-traffic-generator/ixia-c).
-This repository hosts bare minimum artifacts (configurations and tests) to tinker with [containerlab](https://containerlab.srlinux.dev/) and `ixia-c-one`.
+This repository hosts bare minimum artifacts (configurations and tests) to get started with [containerlab](https://containerlab.srlinux.dev/) and `ixia-c-one`.

 ### Prerequisites